top of page

 Aaron Copland (d.
 1990).

-In addition to composing, Mumford serves as a university composition professor and also maintains a small private piano teaching practice.
+In addition to composing, Mumford serves as a university music professor and also maintains a small private piano teaching practice.
 For about a decade he was a church music director and organist.

 His favorite hobby is sailing - he is a certified instructor -